petk/php-build-system/docs/embed.md

 make
 ```

-The embed library is then located in the `libs` directory as shared object
+The embed library is then located in the `libs` directory as a shared library
 `libs/libphp.so` which can be further used in other applications.
 It exposes
 PHP API as C library object for other programs to use PHP.